OneDrive/onedrive-api-docs/misc/webhooks.md

 You'll notice that the notification does not include any information about the changes that triggered the notification.
-Your app is expected to use the **view.changes** verb to detect any changes to the state of items in OneDrive and store the `syncToken` value for the next time you are notified.
+Your app is expected to use the **view.delta** verb to detect any changes to the state of items in OneDrive and store the `syncToken` value for the next time you are notified.

 #### Error handling